kitqee/doctorweb/README.md

 3) Create postgresql db

-4) Create .env file in csmoney directory from template .env.template and add your local configuration to it.
+4) Create .env file in doctorweb directory from template .env.template and add your local configuration to it.

 5) python manage.py migrate